omgnetwork/elixir-omg/docs/demo_02.md

 # we need to uncover the height at which the deposit went through on the root chain
 # to do this, look in the logs inside the receipt printed just above
 deposit_blknum = Eth.DevHelpers.deposit_blknum_from_receipt(receipt)

+### START DEMO HERE

+# we've got alice, bob prepared, also an honest child chain is running with a watcher connected

+# 1/ Demonstrate Watcher consuming honest transactions

 # create and prepare transaction for signing
 tx =